Green Bay, WI Dentist

 Common risk factors for gum disease include poor oral hygiene habits, diabetes, smoking, and hormonal changes.
 Some medications can also increase your likelihood of developing gum disease.
 Many recent studies have found that untreated gum disease negatively impacts other aspects of your overall health.
 This is especially common for patients with cardiovascular disease or diabetes.

 Contact Drs.
-Heuer, Noble, and Russell at MAC Dental Centers for a consultation and screening today.
+Heuer, Noble, and Kollath at MAC Dental Centers for a consultation and screening today.